matthieugalvez/miniRT/README.md

 ## Configuration File

-Configuration files are identified by the '.rt' filename extension.
+Configuration files are identified by the `.rt` filename extension.
 Sample files are included in the 'scenes' and 'test' directories of the repository.

 Each line in the configuration file define an element in the generated scene.
 A line must start with the element identifier followed by its parameters.